esbenkc/Emma/SentidaV2/README.md

 but not least Formula T., for inspiration and encouragement.
 For license information, see LICENSE.TXT

-The SentidaV2 sentiment analysis tool is freely available for research purposes (please cite).
+The Sentida sentiment analysis tool is freely available for research purposes (please cite Lauridsen et al., 2019).
 If you want to use the tool for commercial purposes, please contact:
     - contact@esbenkc.com
     - sorenorm@live.dk
-Or the SentidaV1 team:
+Or the Sentida team:
     - gustavaarup0111@gmail.com
     - jacdals@hotmail.com
     - larskjartanbachersvendsen@gmail.com

-SENTIDA v2.
+SENTIDA
 Aarhus University, Cognitive Science.
 2019 - Cognition & Communication.
 @authors: sorenorm & esbenkc.